18 House Hunting Tips From Real Estate Experts

 Tip 9: Spend a night or two in several neighborhoods to get a feel for them

-If you don’t have the budget for a vacation, but do have friends in the neighborhoods, see if they would be willing to let you couch-surf for a night or two.
+If you don’t have the budget for a vacation, but do have friends in the neighborhood, see if they would be willing to let you couch-surf for a night or two.
 The bonus here is both saving money and getting an insider’s view of year-round living in the area.

 Maybe that well-rated school you want your kids to go to is having some serious administrative turnover, or that coffee shop with terrible Google reviews is actually a thriving community hub.
-Stay during a work week and test out your drive to the office — is it really 45 minutes door-to-door during peak commute hours?
+Stay during a work week and test out your drive to the office.
+Is it really 45 minutes door-to-door during peak commute hours?

 You won’t know until you go, and even if you think you’ll be flexible to whatever community your dream home happens to be in, neighbors and neighborhoods play a big part in your quality of life post-move-in.